 \section{Conclusion and outlook}

-To summarize, we have introduced a quantum algorithm for estimating the ground state energy of a Hamiltonian using fewer operations per circuit than previous methods.
-This makes the algorithm more suitable for early fault-tolerant quantum computation.
-This algorithm relies on a new way to perform rejection sampling on quantum computers.
-We have shown how it works with both the block-encoding and Hamiltonian-evolution input models of the Hamiltonian.
-The circuit depth required by our algorithm is governed by the spectral gap of the Hamiltonian rather than the target accuracy, and the runtime of our algorithm is smaller than that of previous algorithms with similar circuit depths.
-Furthermore, this algorithm can be tuned to trade circuit depth for runtime, and its runtime can be also reduced by parallelizing the sample collection across multiple quantum devices (i.e. trading time resources for space resources).
-All of these features make our algorithm a great candidate for realizing quantum advantage for industrially-relevant problems on early fault-tolerant quantum computers \cite{wang2019accelerated, wang2021minimizing, lin2022heisenberg, dong2022ground, zhang2022computing, wang2022state, wang2022quantum, wang2023qubit}.
+To summarize, we have introduced a quantum algorithm for estimating the ground-state energy of a Hamiltonian using fewer operations per circuit than previous methods, making it more suitable for early fault-tolerant quantum computation.
+The circuit depth required by our algorithm depends on the spectral gap of the Hamiltonian rather than the target accuracy, and its overall runtime is shorter than that of previous algorithms with similar circuit depths.

+Furthermore, this algorithm can be adjusted to trade circuit depth for runtime, and its runtime can be further reduced by parallelizing sample collection across multiple quantum devices (i.e., trading time resources for space resources).
+These features make our algorithm a strong candidate for achieving quantum advantage in industrially-relevant problems on early fault-tolerant quantum computers \cite{wang2019accelerated, wang2021minimizing, lin2022heisenberg, dong2022ground, zhang2022computing, wang2022state, wang2023quantum, wang2023qubit}.

-In addition, we also devised the first method for certifying ground state energy estimates in the regime of circuit depth $\tilde{\mathcal{O}}(\Delta_{\rm true}^{-1})$.
-Although the sample complexity of the current method is high, it can provide certifiably correct estimates of the ground state energy from arbitrarily small circuit depth depending on the properties of the initial state.
+Additionally, we have proposed a novel method for performing rejection sampling on quantum computers and devised the first approach to certifying ground-state energy estimates in the regime of circuit depth \( \tilde{\mathcal{O}}(\Delta_{\rm true}^{-1}) \).
+While the current method has a high sample complexity, it enables certifiably correct ground-state energy estimates from arbitrarily small circuit depths, depending on the properties of the initial state.

-There are several related research directions that are worth further exploration: \begin{itemize}
+Finally, we would like to highlight several research directions that merit further exploration: